 Sage also has a more basic offering called Accounting Start.
-This doesn't include support for quotes, estimates or vendor bills, and has no cash flow forecasts, but it's only $10 per month and could be enough for start-ups as well as small businesses.
+This doesn't include support for quotes, estimates or vendor bills, and has no cash flow forecasts, but it could be enough for start-ups as well as small businesses.

 Kashoo shines when it comes to multi-currency support, an important feature for today’s global economy.
-It also supports credit card transactions for all the major carriers – Amex, Visa and Mastercard – at a competitive 2.9% plus 0.30 cents transaction fee.
+It also supports credit card transactions for all the major carriers such as Amex, Visa and Mastercard – at a competitive fee.

 You also benefit from unlimited invoices and connections to over 5,000 financial institutions to reconcile accounts online.
 We liked the uncluttered interface of this product, and the dashboard that provides a good summary of your current financial situation at a glance.